Mrs. Marie Thompson, Chair

 will be able to

-- develop a traditional philosophy of writing,
+- demonstrate a traditional philosophy of writing,

 - evaluate literature as a model for quality writing,

-- formulate a plan to market their writing, and
+- market their writing, and

 - effectively edit the writing of others.